Denaturalization is Permanent — But Legal Protections Exist

 If you answer "yes" or "unsure" to any of these questions, consult an immigration attorney immediately:

 Who Gets Targeted: DOJ prioritizes "low-hanging fruit" - cases with clear documentary evidence (identity fraud, prior deportation).
-This means people who naturalized 20+ years ago are being reviewed, as older records are digitized and matched.
+Recent cases target FL, CA, NY residents with violent histories.
+People who naturalized 20+ years ago are being reviewed as older records are digitized and matched.
+Legal protections: Still requires federal court, clear/convincing evidence.
+President cannot unilaterally revoke citizenship.

 Recent Developments (2025-2026)